If you have started running—particularly if you’re training for a race—you may have heard the phrase “running base” or “building up my base.”

-If you’re someone who is prone to injuries, you need to be very strategic about how you build your base.
+If you’re prone to injuries, you need to be very strategic about how you build your base.
 Use cross-training like cycling, elliptical machines, stair climbing, pool running, and so forth to perform the harder effort, mid-week workouts to maintain fitness.

 What is an Example for a Week’s Schedule?

 Since running is such an individual sport, you’ll have to figure out what works best for you personally.
 However, here is a sample week’s schedule that you can look at to get an idea of what base training might look like for you.